wlhlm/fc980c-controller/README.md

 ---------------

-If you have received this controller fully assembled, your next step will be firmware setup (TBD - still waiting on first production run).
+If you have received this controller fully assembled, your next step will be firmware setup.
+Check the `firmawre/` directory in this repository.

-In case you still have to solder on the connector, see the assembly section below.
+In case you still have to solder on the connectors, see the assembly section below.

 Assembly
 --------

-This PCB is intended to be manufactured and assembled by JLCPCB, **except** for the connectors and a button on the bottom side.
+This PCB is intended to be manufactured and assembled by JLCPCB, **except** for the connectors and a button on the back of the board.

 The button (BOOT0) is through-hole and easily soldered by hand.
-Make sure to place it on the bottom side, i.e. opposite side of the MCU where the DIP switches are on the original controller board.
+Make sure to place it on the bottom side, i.e. opposite side of the MCU, where the DIP switches are on the original controller board.

-The connector for the USB board (USB) is though-hole and can be hand soldered.
+The connector for the USB board (USB) is though-hole and can be hand-soldered.

 The SWD header is optional and can be left unsoldered.

 The connector labeled KEYBOARD is only available for surface mounting and unfortunately not available at JLC for assembly (at least at the time of design).
-Hand soldering is a bit more challenging for this connector.
-Make sure to use a healthy dose of flux and fine solder wire.
+Hand-soldering is a bit more challenging for this connector.
+Make sure to use a healthy dose of flux and fine gauge solder wire.

 Production
 ----------